cinnData/WebScraping/[WEB-02] Introduction to Python.md

 Out[8]: 1.4142135623730951
 ```

 We will use both ways in this course, following always the recommended import style.
 Packages are imported just for the current kernel.
-You finish the session by either closing the console or by restarting the kernel.
-You can do this with *Kernel >> Restart current Kernel* or by typing *Ctrl+.*.

 With Anaconda, most packages used in this course are already available and can be directly imported.
 If it is not the case, you have to **install** the package (only once).
 There is a basic installation procedure in Python, which uses a package installer called `pip` (see `pypi.org/project/pip`).

-Using pip you can have a conflict of versions between packages which are related.
-If this is the case, ayou can use an alternative installer called `conda`, which checks your Anaconda distribution, taking care of the conflicts.
+When using `pip`, you may have a conflict of versions between packages which are related.
+If this is the case, you can use an alternative installer called `conda`, which checks your Anaconda distribution, taking care of the conflicts.
 Mind that, due to all those checks, `conda` is much slower than `pip`.

 ## Data types